Revathi Advaithi: Personal life

 Advaithi was born in India in 1967 to A.N.N Swamy, a chemical engineer and Visalam Swamy, a homemaker.
 Advaithi has four sisters.
 Her family lived in Bihar, Gujarat, Assam before finally settling in Chennai, India.
+Advaithi is of Tamil descent.

 Advaithi met her husband Jeevan Mulgund in Hutchinson, KS and they married in 1998.
 Mulgund and Advaithi have since lived in England, Shanghai, Phoenix, AZ, Pittsburgh, PA, and they are currently residing in the San Francisco Bay Area.
 They have two children.